 Yes.
-Dr. Steiger is a Rhinoplasty expert and performs rhinoplasty on a continual basis.
+Dr. Steiger is a Rhinoplasty expert who has performed thousands of rhinoplasty and nasal surgeries.
+He performs rhinoplasty on a continual basis.
 We have patients who come from all over South Florida (including Miami, Ft.
 Lauderdale and Palm Beach), the United States, and around the world to have rhinoplasty performed by Dr. Steiger.
 Many patients chose Dr. Steiger for his natural style of rhinoplasty and ability to consistently deliver the best rhinoplasty results possible.

 Can I see rhinoplasty photos patients that you have treated?

 Please visit our before and after rhinoplasty photos to see a selection of rhinoplasty result photos.
+We have a much more extensive collection of before and sfter rhinoplasty photos in our office.
+We will show you this during your consultation.
 Every before and after rhinoplasty photo is of one of Dr. Steiger’s patients.
 We have hundreds more photos to show in the office of patients who have kindly given us permission to do so.

 If you desire, our office will put you in touch with patients who have undergone the procedure and voluntarily agreed to speak with you.

 I have had prior rhinoplasty but not happy with the result, can you help me?